shadia0/Patienc/litellm/SQL_injection.md

 # Description
 There is sql injection in this endpoint `/key/block`.
+A proxy_admin_viewer API key can also achieve arbitrary file reading on the server.

 This code exhibits a vulnerability.
 If `token` variable contain malicious data, it can lead to a SQL Injection, which could further enable a Local File Read.
 ```
 sql_query = f"""